About

 Sustainability

 The Granary offers sustainable, seasonal dining, celebrating local suppliers, community partnerships, zero-waste innovation, and heartfelt hospitality in Bristol’s most stunning Byzantine building.
-Our commitment to sustainability is reflected in our ethos of sourcing locally.
-Nearly all our produce comes from the South-West, with many suppliers, such as Counter Culture Kombucha, Degusta, Ruby & White and Wogan Coffee, located just miles from our door.
-By highlighting these partnerships on our menus, we celebrate Bristol’s vibrant food scene while reducing our environmental footprint.
-We also adopt a nose-to-tail approach to minimise food waste, turning vegetable peels into syrups for our drinks.
+Their commitment to sustainability is reflected in our ethos of sourcing locally.
+Nearly all their produce comes from the South-West, with many suppliers, such as Counter Culture Kombucha, Degusta, Ruby & White and Wogan Coffee, located just miles from their door.
+They also adopt a nose-to-tail approach to minimise food waste, turning vegetable peels into syrups for our drinks.

 Facilities